 From the photo album of Helen GILES of London, and undoubtedly our Joseph LEESE (1783-1861).]

 "Good morning Mister Shop!
 If you will stick to me today, I will stick to you.
 And again, remember this, my young friend, that the nimble ninepence will always overtake and go beyond the lazy shilling."

-The words were of an unknown & elderly gentleman in Burton-upon-Trent, about 1804, addressed to an impressionable young draper just out of his apprenticeship, & who was to remember them with clarity, 60 years later, after he had risen to be one of the principal cotton merchants in the principal city of cotton Merchants, Manchester in Lancashire.
+The words were of an unknown and elderly gentleman in Burton-upon-Trent, about 1804, addressed to an impressionable young draper just out of his apprenticeship, and who was to remember them with clarity, 60 years later, after he had risen to be one of the principal cotton merchants in the principal city of cotton Merchants, Manchester in Lancashire.

-The young draper was Joseph LEESE, and these recollections were published in a major article on his life and career, published in the Manchester City News of 21 & 28 January 1865.
+The young draper was Joseph LEESE, and these recollections were published in a major article on his life and career, published in the Manchester City News of 21 and 28 January 1865.

 [A portrait from the family collection of Helen GILES in London, incorrectly identified as Rev William GILES Sr.

 Comparisons with the portrait photograph above leave very little doubt in my mind that it is that instead of

 a younger version of our Joseph LEESE Senior.]